bluss/virtualenv-rye-discovery/README.md

 Tox 4 instructs that custom python finding happens through virtualenv: https://tox.wiki/en/latest/plugins.html

+## Example

 See https://github.com/bluss/tox-rye for the tox configuration "interface" plugin for this - prefer installing it and use this functionality through it.

-## Example

-Test the example in this repository.
-The rye project here has tox as a dev-dependency for this demo.
-It will pull down the required versions from Rye (see `tox.ini`).
+How to use this with virtualenv:

 1. Install Rye
 2. `rye sync`
-3. `VIRTUALENV_DISCOVERY=rye rye run tox`
+3. `VIRTUALENV_DISCOVERY=rye virtualenv -p 3.9 myenv

-`VIRTUALENV_DISCOVERY` needs to be explicitly set, or set in `toxfile.py` (as shown in the repo).
+`VIRTUALENV_DISCOVERY` needs to be explicitly set in the environment somehow.